Cuji12/SVG-Animation-Widget/README.md

 You can change the target behaviour of all links to either open in the current tab or a new tab by modifying the "targetBehaviour" variable in the scripts.js file.

 <img src="assets/readme-images/target-behaviour.JPG" />

+## Minified
+The SVG is looking for the minified versions of styles.css / scripts.js so just make sure you're minifying them after save.